daniyalshah/csci3055u-project-template/README.md

 muliplier(2) value = 6
 ```
 This is an example of a closure function because it references factor and reads its current value each time.
 If a function has no external references, then it is trivially closed over itself.
 No external context is required.

+##Lexical vs Dynamic Scoping in Scala

+The dynamic scope rule says the calling environment should be searched for non-locals, using dynamic scoping in Scala is a bad idea since programmers will have no control over how their functions will be called.
+Scala uses lexical or otherwise known as static scoping.

 > _Organize your report according to the project description